 Holiness is simple.
 It is lovely.
 It is humble.
 It is helpful.
 It is obedient, kind, and caring.
 It says yes to wherever God calls.
 It does not rely on its own understanding.
 That is all Mary.

 Mary is the patron saint of the United States.
-In this Year of Mercy which starts on her great feast day, we ask our Blessed Mother to protected us all from threats of violence and division that seem to be clouding over our nation.
+In this, the 100th anniversary of the apparitions at Fatima, we ask our Blessed Mother to protected us all from threats of violence and division that seem to be clouding over our nation.

 Some good links for in Diigo File.